-The Doberman was first reproduced by a Tax Collector by the name of Herr Karl Louis Doberman.
+A Tax Collector first reproduced the Doberman by the name of Herr Karl Louis Doberman.
 The Doberman is an also known as Doberman pinscher or Dobermann.

 2).
 Their First Breeder Was Tax Collector

-The Doberman was reared by Louis Doberman and these puppies were named after him.
+Louis Doberman reared the Doberman, and these puppies were named after him.

 3).
 Medium Size Breed

-This is a medium measured puppy that has short hair and is exceptionally solid.
-The Doberman is one of the most elegant and good looking breeds.
-Normal measured litter is 8 puppies, however, this can ordinarily run somewhere in the range of 3 to 10.
-Although the breed standards vary among kennel and breed clubs, according to the FCI standard the dog typically stands between 68 to 72 centimeters.
+He is a medium-measured puppy that has short hair and is exceptionally solid.
+The Doberman is one of the most elegant and good-looking breeds.
+Normally measured litter is 8 puppies; however, this can ordinarily run somewhere between 3 to 10.
+Although the breed standards vary among kennel and breed clubs, according to the FCI standard, the dog typically stands between 68 to 72 centimeters.

 4).
 The Doberman is actually a mix of a number of dogs

-The Doberman is a mix breed.
-And this breed was developed through mixing others like the Rottweiler, German Shorthaired pointer, Weimaraner, Manchester terrier, Beauceron, Great Dane, black and tan terrier and greyhound.
+The Doberman is a mixed breed.
+This breed was developed by mixing others like the Rottweiler, German Shorthaired pointer, Weimaraner, Manchester terrier, Beauceron, Great Dane, black and tan terrier, and a greyhound.

-The breed is believed to have been created from several different breeds of dogs that had the characteristics that Dobermann was looking for.
+The breed is believed to have been created from several different dogs’ breeds with the characteristics that Dobermann was looking for it.